jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### Who rolls dice?

 If the GM doesn't want to roll dice, contests against NPCs are instead tests (usually requiring 1 hit, unless otherwise specified).
 In such a case, the possible consequences of a PC rolling a miss or a hit- allows the NPC to act against the PC.
-On the NPCs turn, the PC must roll a test to defend against the attack.
+On the NPCs turn or when the NPC is acting against the PC, the PC must roll a test to defend against the attack.

 ### Interpreting Rolls